MicrosoftDocs/navdevitpro-content-pr/developer/methods/devenv-copy-method-record.md

  The default value is **false**.
 If you specify **false**, only filters, marks, and keys are copied.

 ## Example
  The following example copies a record to another record in the **Customer** table.
 The [GET Method \(Record\)](devenv-GET-Method-Record.md) retrieves record number 30000 from the **Customer** table and stores record in the sourceRecord variable.
 The **COPY** method copies the record that is stored in the sourceRecord to the destRecord.
-The *ShareTable* parameter is set to **true** because the [Temporary Property](../properties/devenv-Temporary-Property.md) for the both sourceRecord and destRecord are set to **Yes** to make the records temporary.
+The *ShareTable* parameter is set to **true** because the [Temporary Property](../properties/devenv-Temporary-Property.md) for the both sourceRecord and destRecord are set to **true** to make the records temporary.
 If the record is copied, then a message indicating that the record is copied is displayed in a message box.
 Otherwise, a message indicating that the record is not copied is displayed.
 This example requires that you create the following global variables and text constant.

 |Variable name|DataType|Subtype|
 |-------------------|--------------|-------------|